pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 With the rise of social media, the sharing of content of websites (including academic articles) via social media outlets such as Facebook and Twitter has also arisen as a factor considered as part of SEO.
 While search engines may treat socially shared links differently than other web content, it is a factor that is taken into consideration when ranking search results [(Fishkin, & Moz, 2015)]((https://moz.com/beginners-guide-to-seo).
 Google, for example, takes into account different social sharing factors when ranking its search results.

-For advice on developing a social media presence for your journal, see the section in this book on using Social Media for your Journal.
+For advice on developing a social media presence for your journal, see the section in this guide on using Social Media for your Journal.
 Publicizing your publication and its contents through social media will help boost your search engine rankings.

 ### Linking up

 >“Links aren't everything in SEO, but search professionals attribute a large portion of the engines' algorithms to link-related factors (see Search Engine Ranking Factors).
-Through links, engines can not only analyze the popularity websites and pages based on the number and popularity of pages linking to them, but also metrics like trust, spam, and authority.” [(Fishkin, & Moz p.30)](https://moz.com/beginners-guide-to-seo)
+Through links, engines can not only analyze the popularity of websites and pages based on the number and popularity of pages linking to them, but also metrics like trust, spam, and authority.” [(Fishkin, & Moz p.30)](https://moz.com/beginners-guide-to-seo)

 Linking on the web works in two directions: links to your journal, including to your articles, from other sites and links you include on your journal to other sites.
 Both play an important role in SEO.
 The more sites that link to your journal, the more likely your journal is to rank higher in search engine rankings.
 Here are some easy things you can do to help get more links to your journal: